Sherwin-Williams Agreeable Gray Review

 Unsurprisingly, our trained professionals often find themselves with this paint choice in hand.
 It’s a fan favorite far and wide, from room to house siding.

 One of the reasons Agreeable Gray is popular is because the paint color lives up to its name.
 This modern gray does not create interior or exterior decor objections; it just simply agrees with almost anything you place it near.

 This color is also recommended on platforms such as HDTV and by other popular tv designers.
-But don’t let the popularity steer you, make sure that it really works and puts a smile on your face.
+But don’t let popularity steer you; make sure that it works and puts a smile on your face.
 As we all know, if you don’t love the color, it will not feel rewarding, no matter how popular.

-It’s popular, versatile, neutral, modern, and everything between.
+It’s popular, versatile, neutral, modern, and everything in between.
 So, yes, it’s highly recommended.
 If this color is right for your home, we recommend it in a satin finish.
 Sherwin-Williams Duration Home interior is an exceptional interior paint that’s best for wall painting.

-For exterior use try Sherwin-Williams’ new Latitude Line also in a satin finish.
-This color and product combination looks outstanding on natural wood-textured siding!
+For exterior use, try Sherwin-Williams’ new Latitude line, also in a satin finish.
+This color and product combination looks outstanding on naturally textured wood siding!